Urban Honors Housing

 Living: (Re) imagined

-The Urban Honors Living Learning Community (UHLLC) provides students admitted to the Honors program with the opportunity to live in a dynamic community with other high achieving and highly motivated students.
-As part of the Urban Honors hall, students can participate in the life of the city and also experience the benefits of a small learning community.
-Residents will cultivate a garden in the community garden across the street, attend art openings, concerts, volunteer for city projects, bring in lecturers and organize day trips to the weirder corners of Portlandia and the wilder edges of the metropolitan parks.
+The Urban Honors Living Learning Community (UHLLC) provides students admitted to the Honors College with the opportunity to live in the heart of the city and participate in a close-knit, dynamic community with other high achieving and highly motivated students.
+Residents will cultivate a plot in the community garden across the street, attend art openings and concerts, volunteer for city projects, bring in lecturers, and organize day trips to the weirder corners of Portlandia and the wilder edges of the metropolitan parks.

-There are many advantages to living in the Urban Honors Residential Learning Communities:
+There are many advantages to living in the Urban Honors Living Learning Community:

-- Students develop a sense of community by residing with students who share similar interests and goals
+- Students develop a sense of community by residing with others who share similar interests, goals, and classroom experiences

-- Honors Staff members are easily accessible for questions and advising
+- Honors faculty and staff are easily accessible for advising

-- The Urban Honors floor is supervised by an Urban Honors Resident Assistant who acts as a resource and peer advisor to new students
+- The Urban Honors floors are supervised by Urban Honors Resident Assistants, who act as peer advisors to new students

 - Student leadership development opportunities